-Admission to the Biomedical Informatics, MS and the Biomedical Informatics, PhD is available for Fall terms.
-Deadlines to apply can be found here (MS) and here (PhD).
+Admission to the Biomedical Informatics, MS is available for Fall terms.
+Deadlines to apply can be found here.
 Applications will be reviewed by the admissions committee only once all materials have been received.
 Application status can be monitored in MyASU.
 Official admission decisions will be emailed to the student.